 Maternity services: what we are doing to improve

-We want to provide the highest quality, safest care and best experience to every woman and baby in our care.
+We want to provide the highest quality, safest care and best experience to every woman and babies in our care.

 We have staff who are kind, caring and compassionate, and who want to deliver exceptional care together for every person who needs us - and that remains our aspiration.